logo

 Radiology Technologist Schools and Careers in Montana

-The colleges and universities in Montana offer several radiologic technology programs in general radiologic technology, as well as programs that teach specialized diagnostic imaging techniques such as those used in computed tomography (CT).
-This overview of radiologic technologist and technician schools in Montana will help you make an informed choice on the best school for you.
+The colleges and universities in Montana offer several radiologic technology programs, including programs that teach specialized diagnostic imaging techniques such as computed tomography (CT).
+This overview of radiologic technologist and technician schools in Montana will help you find the best school for you.
 Online radiologic technologist programs are another option to consider and may offer greater opportunities for self-directed study and scheduling flexibility.
 Read about the difference between radiology technologists and radiology technicians.
-Continue reading this page to learn more about radiologic technologist schools in Montana with our table of rad tech programs, profiles of select programs, as well as additional information about careers in radiologic technology.
+Continue reading this page to learn more about radiologic technologist schools in Montana with our table of rad tech programs, profiles of select programs, and information about careers in radiologic technology in the state.

 Quick Facts

-• There are 4 colleges and universities with radiologic technology degree programs in Montana.1
+• There are 4 not-for-profit colleges and universities with radiologic technology degree programs in Montana.1

 • 4 schools offer an associate’s degree in radiologic science.1